Updated Aug 31 2023

-Which fiestas, activities and events take place in June?
+Which fiestas, activities and events take place in Barcelona in June?

 Ou com Balla (the Dancing Egg)